zwiloo/verses/README.md

 ## What's in the repository

-This repository includes a json file 31,103 verses formated by book, chapter, verse.
+This repository includes a json file with 31,103 verses formated by book, chapter, verse.

 ## Bible Used in this project